 The concourse isn’t very wide, so during halftime it was painful to try and get around the bathroom and concession lines.
 It also makes it inconvenient for people in the stands because there are lines of people that go into the aisles of the seating area.

-Tickets for the 2012 Sun Bowl ranged anywhere from $20-$60.
+Tickets for the Sun Bowl range anywhere from $20-$60.
 The less than ideal weather conditions not only affected fan comfort, but the quality of football was not very high either.
-If you are a USC or GT fan, it may have been better to sit this one out and watch it on TV.
+If you are an ACC or a PAC-12 fan, it may have been better to sit this one out and watch it on TV.
 However, if you are into the history of college football or bowl games, the Sun Bowl is on the short list of games to go to.
 It is one of the longest-running bowl games right now, and the stadium is so different from most college football stadiums.

 The scenery surrounding the stadium makes up the extra points.
 The UTEP campus looks like an old Spanish Mission, and the hills surrounding the stadium add to the experience, and the noise level.
 Also, what other stadium can you look out and see another country?